saadmk11/comment-webpage-screenshot/README.md

 Examples including application code can be found here: [Example Projects](https://github.com/saadmk11/comment-website-screenshot/tree/main/examples)

-3. If your application has a development server that deploys changes for every pull request.
+If your application has a development server that deploys changes on every pull request.
 You can add the URLs of your development server on `capture_urls` input.
-This will let the action take screenshots after deployment.
+This will let the action capture screenshots from the external development server after deployment.

 **Example:**